pb-nowa/Virtual-Synthesizer/README.md

 ## Partical and musical interaction

-The particles display is a visual representation of the granular synthesis process.
-Each partical can be viewed as an individual audio sample being played back.
+The particles are a visual representation of the granular synthesis process.
+Each particle can be viewed as an individual audio sample being played back.
+(Except that there are only 1300 instead of 12 million.)
+As the user mouses over the particle orb, the audio begins to granulate.
+Visually, this is represented by the unwinding of the particals away from the main sphere.
+Until the user removes their mouse from the sphere, the audio and sphere will continue to granulate.